Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex5/README.md

 #### Discussion ####

 You have now learned how to add and modify the resources for your game.
-By placing the resources for your game outside of the Visual Studio project folders it will be easier to make your game cross platform.
+By placing the resources for your game outside of the Visual Studio project folder it will be easier to make your game cross platform.
 By using a property sheet to automatically add the game resources, you won't have to manually add potentially hundreds of resource files to your game project.

 #### Next ####

-The next exercise is optional.
-Feel free to continue or return to the Start to complete the lab.

 - Continue on to [Exercise 6: Windows 10 Phone](../../Source/Ex6/README.md)
 - Return to [Start](../../README.md)